TanviVP/Society-Management/README.md

 HTML5, CSS3

-(Optional) JavaScript for basic interactivity
+JavaScript for basic interactivity

-(Optional) Bootstrap for responsive design
+Bootstrap for responsive design

 Objective:
 To create a frontend layout for a society management portal with basic informational pages that can later be expanded into a dynamic, fully functional web application.